 Why St Mary's?

-There is a wide range of option modules including work-based learning placements and a diverse variety of assessment methods, not just exams.
+There is a wide range of option modules including work-based learning placements and a diverse variety of assessment methods, such as simulated negotiation exercises, oral presentations and vivas, not just exams.

-The programme boasts and experienced teaching team including former practitioners as well as research active academics.
+The programme boasts an enthusiastic teaching team, which includes both former practitioners (solicitors and barristers) and research active academics.

 A Student View